56kcloud/Training/Docker/kickstart/chapters/devops.md

 14. Select your GitHub User and the Autobuilds Repo
 <center><img src="../images/autobuilds.png" title="Configure Autobuilds"></center>

 15. Click the `Create` button for Autobuilding.
-If everything was configured correclty this should trigger an auto-build.
+If everything was configured correctly this should trigger an auto-build.

 16. Click `Save & Build`